Beacon Hill, Boston: Non-religious

 The Club of Odd Volumes, a historic organization on Mount Vernon Street, serves as a Bibliophiles club, library, and archive.
 The Headquarters House, also known as William Hickling Prescott House, is a museum run by the Society of Colonial Dames.
 The country's oldest legal organization, the Boston Bar Association, is on Beacon Street.
 Beacon Hill Village was the first formal Elder Village in the United States.

 Religious

-Religious organizations include the Vilna Shul, an Orthodox Jewish synagogue, and the Unitarian Universalist Association headquarters.
-Church of the Advent is a Victorian Gothic Church, faced in brick with 8 massive carillon bells and a 172-foot spire.
+Religious organizations include the Vilna Shul, an Orthodox Jewish synagogue.
+The headquarters for the Unitarian Universalist Association was formerly in the neighborhood at 25 Beacon Street, but moved to the Seaport District in 2013.
+Church of the Advent is a Victorian Gothic Church, faced in brick with 8 massive change ringing bells and a 172-foot spire.
 The Park Street Church, nicknamed "Brimstone Corner" in the 19th century, was used to store gunpowder during the War of 1812.
 Samuel Francis Smith first sang his song America the Beautiful at this church in 1831.
 Two years earlier William Lloyd Garrison spoke to the congregation about abolishing slavery.
 One of the few outposts of the small Protestant group the Swedenborgian Church is on Bowdoin Street, and was embroiled in controversy in 2013 over alleged extortion by a former mafioso.
 While home to a Paulist chapel, Beacon Hill is currently one of only two neighborhoods in Boston that does not contain a Catholic parish church.